nikamsudarshan/rag-pdf-chat/README.md

 As the founding member of the **ARMORY Robotics Club**, I am passionate about building end-to-end R&D projects—ranging from hexapod kinematics to AI-driven document intelligence.
 My goal is to leverage my background in hardware-software integration to contribute to cutting-edge research in autonomous systems and applied AI.

----

-**Would you like me to help you draft a specific "Research Methodology" section or a custom `requirements.txt` for your internship application?**